YZ1GO/L.EIC017_ES_PRJ/README.md

 </table>

 #### Reflection
+__Calendar:__

->Could've implemented local storage when taking medicament upon pressing 'Take' in a medication reminder.
+Could've implemented local storage when taking medicament upon pressing 'Take' in a medication reminder.
 So if app was closed and reopened the specific reminder would show as taken and not reset to all as not taken.

->The scrolling part of home screen was an issue due to the way calendar and medication reminder widgets were implemented.
+The scrolling part of home screen was an issue due to the way calendar and medication reminder widgets were implemented.

+__Stock:__
+During the implementation of the medicaments stock feature, we encountered several challenges, particularly when integrating it with the real-time Firebase database.
+Initially, we faced difficulties in understanding why the data was not appearing as expected.
+Eventually, we realized that our database was quite large, and each request to Firebase required data transfer, putting a strain on network performance.
+While this issue is common, it was not ideal for our project, as it impacted the user experience.
+We are gonna try to find another solution to as trying to save as cache the received data if possible.

+Another significant portion of our time was spent working on the local database solution.
+Initially, we attempted to use `shared_preferences` for managing the local medicaments stock, but it did not meet our expectations.
+Eventually, we transitioned to using `sqflite`, which proved to be more effective and reliable in storing and retrieving data locally.

+In terms of UI development, we encountered challenges with the layout of the stock screen, especially with implementing double columns.
+At the end of all, there are still some non-critical UI errors that need to be addressed, but we plan to address them once all the app features are implemented and tested thoroughly.